Nukesor/gitalizer/README.md

 - Draw punchcards in the old Github style, which provide insight into the sleeping and working rhythm of a person.

 It needs to be said again, that this project happened during the course of 5 months whilst writing my bachelor thesis.
-I'm not all that familiar with modern data mining techniques and im very certain, that an experienced data scientist could extract quite sensitive information from this data.
+I'm not all that familiar with modern data mining techniques and im very certain, that an experienced data scientist could extract a lot more information from this data.

-The aggregation code of Gitalizer is quite stable and capable collecting several million commits in the course of a day.
+The aggregation code of Gitalizer is quite stable and capable of collecting several million commits in the course of a day.

 This program is not written to be used in a malicious way!
 Please just don't do it.
 I rather want people to understand, that somebody else might use it this way and that they might even be already doing it.